Bookroo/bookroo.github.io/_posts/2017-11-13-Thankful:-Baby-and-Sibling-Giveaway.md

 Have you ever been so grateful?
 Felt so blessed?
 Or like you’ve just experienced a day of miracles?
 This sounds like it should be a thanksgiving post or something, but it's just my real life right now.

 ![Fulfillment with baby]({{site.baseurl}}/assets/img/posts/FulfillmentwithAugust.jpg)
-__Two weeks old and already helping with Bookroo fulfillment

 Some of you may remember my [miscarriage](http://blog.bookroo.com/my-heart-is-like-a-zoo) post a while back.
 So you can probably imagine my joy when we found out we were pregnant again and I made it to 11 weeks, and then to 14 weeks, and so on.
 Even though it wasn't easy and I had signs of miscarriage and plenty of early contractions, this pregnancy was also filled with miracles and blessings.